Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lesson2.md

 - At their core, NFTs are tokens which exist on a smart contract platform, they can be viewed, bought and sold on marketplaces such as **[OpenSea](https://opensea.io/)** and **[Rarible](https://rarible.com/)**.
 The marketplaces aren't required of course, but the UI/UX is generally better than a command line.
 - Initial reactions to NFTs are often _**"What's the point of digital pictures?"**_, but it goes beyond that.
 Art has value and classically it's difficult for artists to be adequately compensated, or to assure proper attribution when their work is shared.
 In a world where copy and paste erodes digital ownership, NFTs claw back that value and afford artists greater control of and compensation from the work they do.

+### ERC721 Standard (NFTs)
+- NFTs, and the ERC721 Token Standard, differ from ERC20s in a few fundamental ways.